Stack-up: Duck passing game faces best pass defense in the Pac-12

 Oregon

-Through three games the Oregon defense is allowing 29.7 points per game, while opponents gain around 400 total yards per game.
-Both rank in the lower half of the Pac-12, but the run defense has been particularly poor, allowing opponents to rush for 170 yards per game on 4.2 yards per rush.
+Through three games Oregon’s defense is allowing 29.7 points per game, while giving up around 400 total yards.
+Both stats rank in the lower half of the Pac-12, but the run defense has been particularly poor, allowing opponents to rush for 170 yards per game on 4.2 yards per rush.
 The Ducks, however, seem to have found consistency at the defensive line positions with Henry Mondeaux, Auston Moalata, Rex Manu and Justin Hollins.

 The linebacker and defensive back positions seem to be unsettled.
 Albeit partially due to injuries, the two position groups are still being messed with by the coaches.
-Cornerback Arrion Springs is a member of the secondary who has his spot secured, and he will need to lock down a Colorado receiver to slow down the Buffs’ quality passing game.
+Cornerback Arrion Springs is a member of the secondary who has his spot secure and will need to lock down a Colorado receiver to slow down the Buffs’ quality passing game.

 Colorado

-The Colorado defense has been good at limiting opposing teams long scoring drives.
-It tops the conference in fewest yards allowed per game, and opposing teams are averaging 19.7 points per game against them.
+The Colorado defense has been good at limiting opposing teams’ long scoring drives.
+Colorado tops the conference in fewest yards allowed per game, and opposing teams are averaging 19.7 points per game against the Buffs.

 The Buffaloes suffered a big loss when their best outside linebacker and pass rusher, Derek McCartney, was ruled out for the season with a torn ACL.
 It’s a big loss for the front seven as opposing quarterbacks will have more time in the pocket.
 Colorado’s pass defense ranks first in the conference, but that may drop if pressure on the quarterback decreases.